-In New South Wales, local government elections are held every four years.
-The next elections are to be held in September 2020.
-At this election, voters will elect nine Councillors for a four year term, including a Popularly Elected Mayor
+In New South Wales, local government elections are held every four (4) years.
+The next election was due to be held in September 2020 and is now being held on 4 September 2021.
+Voters will elect nine Councillors for a four year term, and this will include a Popularly Elected Mayor.